 Collegium Charter School’s K-12 curriculum adheres to the PA Core Standards and the PA Academic Standards as approved by the Pennsylvania Department of Education.
 Our goal is to increase student achievement through our standards-based curriculum, professional development, and educational support.
 Collegium offers a challenging and comprehensive curriculum in the core academic content areas, providing a rigorous and relevant educational foundation for all learners.
 CCS possesses an unwavering commitment to a diverse learning experience for all learners through the courses we offer beyond our core content.
-These include the Arts, Spanish Language, Music, Physical Education/Health, and Technology.
+These include the Arts, Spanish Language, Music, Physical Education/Health, Technology, and STEM-based Innovation Labs.
 We focus on providing excellent academic opportunities that are balanced with special area disciplines.

 Grade-level specific curriculum materials are available in the Resources section to the right.